Bethel Coopwood

-Bethel Coopwood (1827–1907) was born in Alabama, and moved to Texas and was a soldier in the Mexican–American War and an officer in the Confederate Army in the American Civil War.
-He was a lawyer, judge, and later a historian.
+Bethel Coopwood (1827–1907) was a notable frontier figure of the American Southwest.
+He was born in Alabama, moved to Texas, was a soldier in the Mexican–American War, and an officer in the Confederate Army in the American Civil War.
+He also was a lawyer, judge, and later a historian.

 Early life, Alabama, Texas

-Bethel Coopwood was born on May 1, 1827, in Lawrence County, Alabama, son of an early settler, planter and slave holder in that county, David E. Coopwood, and Elfida Crews Coopwood.
+Bethel Coopwood was born on May 1, 1827, in Lawrence County, Alabama, son of an early settler, planter and slaveholder in that county, David E. Coopwood, and Elfida Crews Coopwood.
 Following the death of his father in 1846, he moved to Texas.
 In 1847, he enlisted in Bell's cavalry detachment, of Hay's Regiment of Texas Mounted Volunteers, that served along the Rio Grande frontier in the Mexican–American War.
 By 1850 his brother Benjamin had settled in Tyler County, Texas.
 By 1852 his brother David Coopwood had moved to Tyler County also.

 Southern California

-In 1854 he, and his two brothers Benjamin and David and their wives, left Texas moving to El Monte in California, where he was admitted to the bar, practicing in Los Angeles.
-In early 1857, following the killing of Sheriff James R. Barton and two men of his posse, by the Flores Daniel Gang, Coopwood led twenty-six El Monte men, as a division of the posse in the manhunt for the gang.
+In 1854 he and his two brothers Benjamin and David and their wives left Texas, moving to El Monte, California, where he was admitted to the bar, practicing in Los Angeles.
+In early 1857, following the killing of Sheriff James R. Barton and two men of his posse by the Flores Daniel Gang, Coopwood led twenty-six El Monte men, as a division of the posse in the manhunt for the gang.
 He distinguished himself in the assault on the peak the gang had taken refuge on, charging up hill, under fire with an injured leg.

-In the fall of 1857, at the age of thirty he came to San Bernardino as part of a syndicate that purchased the balance of the Rancho San Bernardino from Ebenezer Hanks for $18,000.
+In the fall of 1857, at the age of thirty, he came to San Bernardino, California, as part of a syndicate that purchased the balance of the Rancho San Bernardino from Ebenezer Hanks for $18,000.
 Hanks had previously purchased a one-third interest in the grant, with Amasa Lyman and Charles C. Rich leaders of the Mormon colonists of San Bernardino from the original grantee José del Carmen Lugo.

-On June 15th 1859 Bethel Coopwood had married Josephine Woodward, a local San Bernardino girl, and they eventually had fourteen children.
+On June 15, 1859, Coopwood married Josephine Woodward, a local San Bernardino girl, and they eventually had fourteen children.
 In September, he ran for San Bernardino County District Attorney in 1859, but lost by a narrow margin.

 Also in September 1859, two San Bernardino doctors began a quarrel that escalated into violence.
 Bethel Coopwood became embroiled in the Ainsworth - Gentry Affair, by protecting Doctor Ainsworth, from the threatened violence of an anti-Mormon faction of armed men from El Monte supporting Doctor Gentry in his quarrel with Ainsworth.
-After many of the El Monte Boys were persuaded to return to their homes, Bethel sheltered Ainsworth at his adobe house with the aid of some friends and relatives including his brother David.
+After many of the El Monte Boys were persuaded to return to their homes, Bethel sheltered Ainsworth at his adobe house with the aid of some friends and relatives, including his brother David.
 That night, Frank Green and the remainder of the Gentry faction organized themselves across from the house that sat amidst a fenced cornfield.
 The defenders quietly arranged themselves along the fence facing them.
 When the anti-Mormon began their advance they heard the defenders making ready to shoot and withdrew in haste.